-Figure 36.
-DC inversion over the profile 13700, Cluny prospect, Queensland, Australia. (a): DCIP2D V.5.0 results; (b): Convergence of the DCIP2D inversion; (c): DCIP3D results, acquired in 2001 over the same profile.
+Figure 44.
+DC inversion over the profile 13700, Cluny prospect, Queensland, Australia; (a): DCIP2D_V5.0 results (b): convergence of the DCIP2D inversion; (c): DCIP3D results, acquired in 2001 over the same profile.

 The conductivity models recovered from the DC inversion were further used to carry out the IP inversion.
 The IP inversion was carried out using the same mesh as for the DC inversion and was further compared to the 3D inversion carried out previously (Rutley et al, 2011).
 Below is the control file used for the IP inversion:

 OBS LOC_X L13700_COMPLETE.dat !
 Data file